fireship-io/fireship.io/content/courses/stripe-js/deployment-docker.md

 ---
 title: Docker
-description: Dockererize your Node.js API and deploy it to Cloud Run
+description: Dockerize your Node.js API and deploy it to Cloud Run
 weight: 71
 lastmod: 2020-04-20T10:23:30-09:00
 draft: false